Visiting Lisbon

 Break SĂ© – (Takes cards but prefers cash) Lovely little brunch place up the hill in Alfama with the only decent nachos we’ve found here.
 Lots of egg dishes, a decent club sandwich.
 Very friendly staff, but they close at 5PM, so plan accordingly.

-Outro Lado – (Takes cards) This is a really cute location with an excellent beer selection right in Alfama.
+Outro Lado – This is a really cute location with an excellent beer selection right in Alfama.
 It’s tucked away up an archway you could easily miss, but the service is always friendly.
 I’ve seen a projector inside and a DJ table, so they might open that up for sports events or celebrations, but it’s generally a pretty low-key vibe.
 Google and their website don’t agree on their operating hours/days though so keep that in mind.
+Their Google listing says they have a “beer garden”, which I think is a bit of an overstatement.
+It’s a handful of rickety tables and chairs outside, but it’s very casual and you can end up in some really fun conversations.